 In order to accurately calculate your amount of loss or gain from selling foreign property, you need to look up the exchange rate active at the time you purchased the property and the exchange rate for the time in which the property was sold.
 Everything needs to be converted to USD (US Dollars).

-If you lived at the foreign property you sold for at least 2 years out of the previous 5 years, it is considered to be your primary residence.
-When you sell your primary residence, you qualify to take a deduction of $250k from any gains you had on the sale of property.
+Selling houses abroad: If you lived in the house you sold for at least 2 years out of the previous 5 years, it is considered to be your primary residence.
+When you sell your primary residence, you qualify to take a deduction of $250k from any gains you had on the sale of a home.
 If you are married, this amount doubles for a total available deduction of $500K.

 This information only applies to your US expat tax return.
 You may be liable for local taxes in your host country – in which case, you may qualify to reduce your US capital gains tax liability by claiming the Foreign Tax Credit.

 If you have capital gains on overseas assets, the foreign country in which you reside, you may be able to offset your US capital gains tax liability by claiming a dollar-for-dollar deduction using the Foreign Tax Credit.
 If you need help calculating your amount of capital gains or losses, you are encouraged to seek the assistance of a qualified US expat tax professional.